The best breastfeeding essentials in my experience after tandem nursing for over 2 years! These are my absolute must have breastfeeding items

 Breastfeeding must have essential: Pumps

 Like I mentioned in this video on breastfeeding tips, GET THAT PUMP!
 Even if you think you'll exclusively breastfeed, every mama ends up having to pump at some point in their breastfeeding journey!
 You can get the insurance pump, but you'll also want to get the Haakaa pump!
 It's fabulous, low maintenance way to pump.
 Basically it just suctions onto your unused breast while your little one nurses on the other side.
 It catches any milk that may leak during the let down.

-If you are pumping regularly, I’d recommend upgrading beyond the insurance pump to the Willow pump.
-It’s FABULOUS!
-Super efficient at getting the milk out, and also the most discreet pump I’ve come across.
-It’s quiet and cordless.
+If you are pumping regularly, I'd recommend upgrading beyond the insurance pump to the Elvie pump.
+It's FABULOUS!
+Super efficient at getting the milk out, and hands free.
+It's quieter than the insurance pump too.
 Just put the pump into your bra and do your thing at work, around the house, or wherever.
-It’s super cute and easy to use.
-Plus it’s efficient.
-You’ll pump directly into a bag that you can toss right into the freezer or cooler bag for later.
-I can’t stress this enough: if you are going to spend money on a pump, just get this one!
+It's super cute and easy to use and makes things much more efficient.
+I can't stress this enough: if you are going to spend money on a pump, just get this one!
 Otherwise, stick with your free insurance pump.